Bandwidth/csharp-sdk/docs/CallsApi.md

             var apiInstance = new CallsApi(config);
             var accountId = 9900000;  // string | Your Bandwidth Account ID.
             var callId = c-15ac29a2-1331029c-2cb0-4a07-b215-b22865662d85;  // string | Programmable Voice API Call ID.
-            var updateCall = new UpdateCall(); // UpdateCall | JSON object containing information to redirect an existing call to a new BXML document
+            var updateCall = new UpdateCall(); // UpdateCall | JSON or BXML object containing information to redirect an existing call to a new BXML document

             try
             {